koselig/documentation/getting-started.md

  Then generate an application key using `php artisan key:generate`.

-Now, when visit your site, you will automatically be prompted to install the Wordpress database.
+Now, when visit your site, you will automatically be prompted to install the WordPress database.

 Congratulations, you're ready to use Koselig now!

-<div class="alert alert-info" role="alert"><strong>Heads up!</strong> Koselig rids Wordpress of frontend responsibilites altogether, this means theme support in Wordpress is dropped completely.
-Don't worry though, any functions you can run in vanilla Wordpress you can run in Koselig!</div>
+<div class="alert alert-info" role="alert"><strong>Heads up!</strong> Koselig rids WordPress of frontend responsibilites altogether, this means theme support in WordPress is dropped completely.
+Don't worry though, any functions you can run in vanilla WordPress you can run in Koselig!</div>